AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/experience-manager-governance-and-staffing-models.md

 **Leverage internal resources** - Gaps may come unexpectedly.
 You may be able to fill them more quickly by sourcing internal team members, as opposed to searching outside your organization.

 For a more in-depth discussion of Governance and Staffing Models &amp; Archetypes, listen to this one-hour panel discussion: [Role Archetypes and Creating an Operational Framework for [!DNL AEM Assets] and [!DNL Sites]](https://adobecustomersuccess.adobeconnect.com/p8ml5nmy0758mp4/)

+Learn more about strategy and thought leadership at the [Customer Success](https://experienceleague.corp.adobe.com/docs/customer-success/customer-success/overview.html) hub.